 Biochemical contributors to sleep apnea include food allergies, infections, and liver toxicity from medications, pesticides, and other chemicals.
 The liver is crucial to health because it filters into every other system in the body.
-Toxicity and inflammation in the liver leads to inflammation throughout the body.
+Toxicity and inflammation in the liver lead to inflammation throughout the body.
 These are just a few contributors to test for using a food allergy test, immune panel, or gut health test:

 - Food allergies – eating allergenic foods is a biochemical stressor

-- Too much sugar –especially, high fructose corn syrup
+- Too much sugar –especially high fructose corn syrup

 - Environmental allergies –pollen, animal dander